100% Confidential, Free, And No-Obligation Quote

 React quickly but calmly.

 Don’t slam on the brakes or pull over suddenly.
 Use your signals to alert other drivers you intend to pull over.

 Look in front and on both sides of your vehicle.
 Allow other vehicles to also pull over.
 Pull to the right and gradually come to a stop.

 Wait for the emergency vehicle to pass.

 Watch for other emergency vehicles that may be responding to the same call.
-Check to make sure the way is clear and signal before merging back into traffic.
+Check to make sure the way is clear, signal before merging back into traffic, and proceed with caution.

 Don’t drive on or block the shoulder on freeways.